kBeQ/SMX-Mod-Manager/README.md

 ## 🛠️ Building from Source
 If you want to modify the tool or build it yourself:

-1. Clone this repository: `git clone https://github.com/kBeQ/SMX Mod Manager.git`
+1. Clone this repository: `git clone https://github.com/kBeQ/SMX-Mod-Manager.git`
-2. Navigate into the project folder: `cd SMX Mod Manager`
+2. Navigate into the project folder: `cd SMX-Mod-Manager`
 3. Create and activate a Python virtual environment:
     ```bash
     python -m venv venv